 That difference speaks volumes.
 Walters ultimately respected the rule of law above his party, his administration, and indeed even above the near-term interests of his agency.
 Mr. Koskinen does not.
 He may have a long and illustrious career as a public servant, but apart from the fact that he’s also a big donor to the Democratic Party, his loyalties appear to be to the reputation and prerogatives of the IRS.

 He’s dedicated as a servant, all right — of the permanent administrative state rather than the Constitution and the American people.
-And that is the Achilles’ heel of modern liberalism.
+And that is the Achilles’ heel of modern liberalism.- Kim R. Holmes is a Distinguished Fellow at the Heritage Foundation.

 Originally appeared in The Washington Times